-Hoagland was the representative for Ohio’s 16th congressional district and was a Democrat.
+Hoagland was the representative for Ohio’s 16th congressional district as a Democrat.
 He served from 1849 to 1851.

 From Dec 1849 to Mar 1851, Hoagland missed 200 of 572 roll call votes, which is 35.0%.
 This is much worse than the median of 21.1% among the lifetime records of representatives serving in Mar 1851.
 The chart below reports missed votes over time.